 The orientation period is designed to help entering freshmen become adjusted to life at Coahoma Junior College.
 Upon arrival of freshmen on the campus the orientation period begins.
 During this period the Dean of Students and a committee made up of a selected group of sophomore college students and faculty representatives assist the new students in becoming acquainted with other students, faculty members, advisors, the school rules, regulations and policies, and sites on the campus and in the local community.
 An envelope consisting of orientation material is given each freshman.
 Entrance examinations, environmental tours, talent and social night, lecture-discussion meetings, and registration are some of the activities conducted during this period.

-The orientation period is continued as a part of the regular college curriculum for one semester ng ns of rd al or at of of
+The orientation period is continued as a part of the regular college curriculum for one semester.